Upcoming Pilgrimages / Our Lady of Angels Roman Catholic Church

 Payments

 Below is the payment schedule.
+The deposit applies toward the land price.

 $300/ due at registration

-50% of Land — First Installment Due 6 months prior to departure
+$1,705 — First Land Installment Due 6 months prior to departure (Sept 30, 2026)

-50% of Land — Second Installment Due 5 months prior to departure
+$1,705 — Second Land Installment Due 5 months prior to departure (Oct 30, 2026)

-$1,112 — Airfare Due 4 months prior to departure
+$1,112 — Airfare Due 4 months prior to departure (Nov 30, 2026)

-$990 — Single Occupancy Surcharge If applicable, due 3 months prior to departure
+$990 — Single Occupancy Surcharge If applicable, due 3 months prior (Dec 30, 2026)

 Cost

+Air-inclusive from Washington Dulles (IAD).
 See brochure for full list of inclusions.

-$4,822/ per-person, air-inclusive
+$4,822/ per person, air-inclusive

 9 Nights Lodging in Four-Star Hotels (Double Occupancy)